Welcome to the Infectious Diseases Fellowship Program at The George Washington University!

 Graduates of International Medical Schools must also be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

-If you have any questions, please contact Lisa Horvath, fellowship program coordinator, at 202-677-6056 or imfellowships@gwu.edu.
+f you have any questions, please contact the fellowship programs office at 202-741-2255 or imfellowships [at] gwu [dot] edu (imfellowships[at]gwu[dot]edu)

 Our program offers a comprehensive selection of conferences: